microsoft/fhir-proxy/docs/configuration.md

 This module operates on the access policy that the health information of patients is accessible automatically to authorized users, but the patient can opt out completely.

-It will honor any opt-out consent record(s) effective period, deny access to everyone or specific Organizations, Practitioners, RelatedPersons, and Patients (Actors).
+It will honor any opt-out consent record(s) effective period, denying access to everyone or specific Organizations, Practitioners, RelatedPersons, and Patients (Actors).

 This module will only filter if the appropriate OPT-OUT Consent Resource is stored in the FHIR Server and is in force.